This first article appears in the

 communities of chiropractors, massage therapists, kinesiology

-practitioners, reflexology practitioners, dentists, etc.
+practitioners, reflexology practitioners, dentists, just to

-Craniosacral therapy as a
+Craniosacral work as a

 spiritual practice